 C. Issue Advocacy

-2. The Chancellor, Chief Advancement Officer or his/her designee, Director for Economic Development & External Relations, and General Counsel must consider the statement’s timing, content, its connection to other issues, and the distribution of the message to ensure that no candidate or party is endorsed.
+- The Chancellor, Vice Chancellor of Advancement or his/her designee, Vice Chancellor of Economic Development and Chief of Staff, and Vice Chancellor of Institutional Integrity and General Counsel must consider the statement’s timing, content, its connection to other issues, and the distribution of the message to ensure that no candidate or party is endorsed.
 This policy’s procedures include factors to be considered in making this determination.

 D. Permissible Educational Activities